NBrobak/ff_backend_task/README.md

 # Description
+This assignment is used as the base for a technical talk, so remember to consider the design and architecture around the implementation of the system and testing.

+A good idea is to timebox the assignment and write your thoughts down on stuff which have not been implemented or that you want to implement.

+# Assignment
 Write a program (API) which fulfills the following criterias:
 - C#/.NET Core API (using the MVC framework).
 - Use JSON for communication